Itaipu Dam: Capacity expansion in 2007

 The last two of the 20 electric generation units started operations in September 2006 and in March 2007, thus raising the installed capacity to 14 GW and completing the power plant.
 This increase in capacity allows 18 generation units to run permanently while two are shut down for maintenance.
-Due to a clause in the treaty signed between Brazil, Paraguay and Argentina, the maximum number of generating units allowed to operate simultaneously cannot exceed 18 (see the agreement section for more information).
+Due to a clause in the treaty signed between Brazil, Paraguay, and Argentina, the maximum number of generating units allowed to operate simultaneously cannot exceed 18 (see the agreement section for more information).

 The rated nominal power of each generating unit (turbine and generator) is 700 MW.
 However, because the head (difference between reservoir level and the river level at the bottom of the dam) that actually occurs is higher than the designed head (118 m), the power available exceeds 750 MW half of the time for each generator.

 Each turbine generates around 700 MW; by comparison, all the water from the Iguaçu Falls would have the capacity to feed only two generators.

 November 2009 power failure

 On November 10, 2009, transmission from the plant was completely disrupted, possibly due to a storm damaging up to three high-voltage transmission lines.
 Itaipu itself was not damaged.
 This caused massive power outages in Brazil and Paraguay, blacking out the entire country of Paraguay for 15 minutes, and plunging Rio de Janeiro and São Paulo into darkness for more than 2 hours.
 50 million people were reportedly affected.
-The blackout hit at 22:13 local time.
-It affected the southeast of Brazil most severely, leaving São Paulo, Rio de Janeiro and Espírito Santo completely without electricity.
-Blackouts also swept through the interior of Rio Grande do Sul, Santa Catarina, Mato Grosso do Sul, Mato Grosso, the interior of Bahia and parts of Pernambuco, energy officials said.
-By 00:30 power had been restored to most areas.
+The blackout occurred at 22:13 local time.
+It affected the southeast of Brazil most severely, leaving São Paulo, Rio de Janeiro, and Espírito Santo completely without electricity.
+Blackouts also swept through the interior of Rio Grande do Sul, Santa Catarina, Mato Grosso do Sul, Mato Grosso, the interior of Bahia, and parts of Pernambuco, energy officials said.
+By 00:30, power had been restored to most areas.